 In this article:

 When creating a labels or assignment rule, you choose one or a few conditions, or triggers, and one action to take when those conditions are met.
+You have the option to apply your rules to either your incoming content, own content, or both.
 Once the automation rule is active, Social Media Management will review each new piece of Engage content for a match with your rule.
 If a match is found, it executes the action you set.

 You can choose if you want the automation rule to trigger based on one of your chosen conditions (Match Any), or all of them (Match All).

 - Triggers based on the selected language detected.
 For more information and a full list of languages supported, please see our Language Support article.

 - Triggers based on one or a few keywords in the post copy.
 You can decide if some, all, or none of those keywords should be included.